UMD-CS-STICs/389Rspring19/assignments/2_OSINT/README.md

 1337    waste
 I discovered the ports and services using nmap
 7. Which operating system is running on the website?
 How did you discover this?
+Werkzeug/0.14.1 Python/3.7.2
+I used wget on the url

 8. **BONUS:** Did you find any other flags on your OSINT mission?
 (Up to 9 pts!)
 Congrats!
 Flag is: CMSC389R-{h1ding_fil3s_in_r0bots_L0L}